Equivariant symmetry-aware head pose estimation for fetal MRI: Related Work

-\paragraph{Object symmetries} Rotational and reflectional object symmetries can lead to pose ambiguities.
-One class of solutions trains a network to implicitly learn object symmetries via probabilistic outputs, and heuristically selects the most probable pose during inference~\cite{hodan2020, zhao2023}.
-Yet, these methods suffer from discontinuities in the network output over the object symmetry group~\cite{richterklug2021}.
-Although training with symmetry-invariant losses partially alleviates this problem~\cite{xiang2018}, these discontinuities are more robustly eliminated by incorporating object symmetry into the pose parametrization itself.
-Namely, this strategy regresses an output that remains \textit{invariant} under the object symmetry group, while maintaining continuity over the group of all non-symmetric input transformations~\cite{pitteri2019,saxena2007,richterklug2021}.
+Rotational and reflectional object symmetries can lead to pose ambiguities.
+One solution is to train a network to implicitly learn object symmetries via probabilistic outputs, and to heuristically select the most probable pose during inference~\cite{hodan2020, zhao2023}.
+Yet, these methods suffer from discontinuities in the network output between symmetrically equivalent poses~\cite{richterklug2021}.
+Although training with symmetry-invariant losses partially alleviates this problem~\cite{xiang2018}, these instabilities are more robustly eliminated by incorporating object symmetry into the pose parametrization itself.
+Namely, this strategy regresses an output that remains \textit{invariant} under the object symmetry group, while maintaining continuity over SO(3)~\cite{pitteri2019,saxena2007,richterklug2021}.
 To handle head pose ambiguities, E(3)-Pose models the basis direction along the axis of left-right symmetry as a pseudovector~\cite{hauser1986}, which maintains both invariance under left-right reflections and continuity over SO(3).
-While pseudovectors have been used to model rotation axes in pose estimation~\cite{lee2019}, our method is the first to use them to address symmetric ambiguities.
+While pseudovectors have been used to model rotation axes in pose estimation~\cite{lee2019}, our method is the first to use them to address object symmetries.